yannis94/sort_images/README.md

 This [article](https://www.h3xed.com/web-development/how-to-bulk-delete-all-images-in-wordpress-media-library-and-database) helps me understand where and how you can delete images in the DB.
 But I recommand to play a little bit with it in local for a better undestanding.

 Here is the script that you have to run.
 It is called partFinal.py and it create two things :
 - script.sql wich is the file that you will run in your database.
-	- a new uploads directory wich contain only the used images called new_uploads
+- a new uploads directory wich contain only the used images called new_uploads.

 ## ----- Manual -----